-There are an endless assortment of green cleaning supplies you can use to create a more sustainable operation.
+There is an endless assortment of green cleaning supplies you can use to create a more sustainable operation.
 With a little bit of research, you can quickly find out the best and cheapest way to source environmentally-friendly products.
 Because the sustainable movement has gained traction, there are suppliers who would be more than happy to help you find the best solution.
 A quick Google search for “green office supplies” produces thousands of results.
-Two such places that you can find goods are The Green Office and Greenstaurant.

 Your guests’ water consumption is largely influenced by your property’s infrastructure.
 Wasteful showers, toilets, and sinks could make wasteful practices even more impactful.
 Consider swapping out old, wasteful systems in exchange for new, more sustainable ones.
 While replacing anything major at your property is expensive, it can help reduce utilities.
 If you’re located in the United States, there are several different tax benefits to going green, which you can read about here.